Pokémon Go: Pokémon collection

-In September 2016, Niantic introduced a feature named "Buddy Pokémon".
-This feature enables players to choose a Pokémon from their collection to display on their profile screen and accompany their avatar during gameplay and receive bonuses plus in-game items depending on the Pokémon they have selected.
-The feature was released later that month.
-Pokémon have different distances that they need to travel with the player in order to receive Candy.
-The player can earn more Candy the more they walk in real time.
-During the same update, Niantic added a feature to prevent players with rooted or jailbroken devices from logging into the game in an effort to reduce and prevent cheating.
+In September 2016, Niantic introduced the "Buddy Pokémon" feature, allowing players to select a Pokémon from their collection to accompany their avatar during gameplay and earn bonuses and in-game items based on the chosen Pokémon.
+This feature was released later that month.
+Each Pokémon has a specific distance requirement that players must walk to earn Candy, with more Candy awarded for longer distances traveled.
+Niantic implemented a feature in the same update to block players using rooted or jailbroken devices from accessing the game to combat cheating.

-On January 20, 2018, Pokémon Go hosted the first Community Day, a monthly event that increases a featured Pokémon's spawn rate and provides an exclusive attack for the Pokémon's last evolution if it was completely evolved during the event.
-Players also have an increased chance of catching the featured Pokémon's Shiny version.
-The first Community Day featured Pikachu, with the exclusive attack Surf if evolved to Raichu during the event.
+On January 20, 2018, Pokémon Go launched the first Community Day, a monthly event that increases the spawn rate of a selected Pokémon and grants an exclusive attack to its final evolution if it is fully evolved during the event.
+Players also have a higher chance of encountering the Shiny version of the featured Pokémon.
+The inaugural Community Day featured Pikachu, which could learn the exclusive move Surf when evolved into Raichu during the event.

-Pokémon availabilities
+Pokémon availability

-New Pokémon are frequently added to the game, and there are 884 Pokémon in the game as of February 11, 2025 (including regional variants) from a total 1,025 within the entire Pokémon franchise.
+As of July 20, 2026, there are 951 Pokémon in the game, including regional variants, out of 1,028 in the entire Pokémon franchise.
+New Pokémon are regularly introduced to the game.

-Regional Pokémon are often released simultaneously, such as the Unova region Pokémon (as well as the Unova Stone item) released in September 2019.
+Regional Pokémon are often introduced simultaneously, such as the Unova region Pokémon and the Unova Stone item, both of which were released in September 2019.

-During special events or quests, Mythical and Legendary Pokémon are frequently released on their own (or in pairs or trios).
-The first Legendary Pokémon released was Groudon, in December 2017.
-Meltan and its evolved form, Melmetal, are the only Mythical Pokémon to have made their debut on Pokémon Go.
-Their release coincided with the release of Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! on the Nintendo Switch.
-Pokémon Go introduced the new Mythical Pokémon Meltan originally as a teaser, later to be accessible to capture only from Pokémon Go via a "Mystery Box" item that could be acquired by completing new Research Tasks, moving Pokémon from Pokémon Go to Pokémon HOME, or moving Pokémon to Nintendo Switch Pokémon games.
+During special events or quests, Mythical and Legendary Pokémon are often released individually or in groups.
+The first Legendary Pokémon to be released was Lugia in July 2017.
+Meltan and its evolved form, Melmetal, are the only Mythical Pokémon to have debuted in Pokémon Go.
+Their release coincided with the launch of Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! on the Nintendo Switch.
+Pokémon Go initially introduced the new Mythical Pokémon Meltan as a teaser, later making it available for capture only through Pokémon Go using a "Mystery Box" obtained by completing new Research Tasks, transferring Pokémon from Pokémon Go to Pokémon HOME, or transferring Pokémon to Nintendo Switch Pokémon games.

-In August 2020, Mega Evolution arrived in Pokémon Go with four different Pokémon able to Mega Evolve into five different forms.
-The feature has expanded to include 40 forms.
+In August 2020, Mega Evolution was introduced to Pokémon Go, allowing four Pokémon to Mega Evolve into five different forms.
+Since then, the feature has expanded to include 40 forms.